Lilianbazantay/r-type/documentation/ecs/System.md

 bool checkCollison(...);
 bool checkLayers(...);
 ```
-These functions are fully custom and **not managed** by the ECS—they only support your internal logic during `executeEntity`.
+These functions are fully custom and **not managed** by the ECS; they only support your internal logic during `executeEntity`.

 ## Example: Creating a custom system
 Below is a minimal example showing how to implement a real System: